2015 SUMMER PERFORMANCE SEASON

-Cast: Elizabeth Aspenlieder, Jason Asprey, Nigel Gore, Tina Packer, Nathaniel Kent, Anne Troup
+Cast: Elizabeth Aspenlieder, Jason Asprey, Nigel Gore, Nathaniel Kent, Tina Packer, Bridget Saracino, Anne Troup

 Penned by the Emmy award-winning writer of Olive Kitteridge, this powerful and dark comedy follows the tale of Joan of Arc, as seen through the eyes of her mum who is doing her very best to accept the fact that her daughter is different.
 Parenthood, religion, sexuality and politics all play a role; Tina Packer stars as the Mother of the Maid.

 Jane Anderson’s Mother of the Maid was originally presented as a staged reading at the Berkshire Playwrights Lab during their 2014 summer season.

 by Lolita Chakrabarti

 Directed by Daniela Varon